 Patients are also asked to rate the hospital overall and their willingness to recommend the hospital to others.

 Download the CAHPS Hospital Survey and learn more about its implementation.

-Data Source: Scores from the CAHPS Hospital Survey are available from the Hospital Compare Web site.
+Data Source: Scores from the CAHPS Hospital Survey are available from the Care Compare website.

 CAHPS Child Hospital Survey